 Antrone Smith (Source: Cincinnati Police Department)

-DeMarcus Jackson had been living with a foster family for about two years before being returned to Antrone Smith, 29, his biological father.
-Last Friday, rescue crews responded to a home on Bracken Woods Lane for a report of a child not breathing.
-Jackson was pronounced dead when he arrived at Children's Hospital.
+Rescuers arrived to a home on Bracken Woods Lane on Friday for a report of a child not breathing.
+Demarcus Jackson was pronounced dead when he arrived at Children's Hospital.

 Investigators determined that Demarcus died from blunt force trauma to his abdomen.